pkurzok/Photo-Memory-Web/privacy.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, you may email us at [photo-memory-privacy@peterkurzok.de](mailto:photo-memory-privacy@peterkurzok.de).
+If you have any questions or suggestions about our Privacy Policy, you may email us at [photo-memo-privacy@peterkurzok.de](mailto:photo-memo-privacy@peterkurzok.de).